dashpradeep99/docker-complete-tutorial/6-networking.md

 ## Task 8: Reconnecting Containers

-You can easily disconnect container from any network and reconnected to another.
+You can easily disconnect containers from any network and connect them to another.
 Try this now.

 1. On node-2 disconnect `container2` from the `RED` network.